About Nancy J. Nordenson

 I hold a master of fine arts degree in creative writing from Seattle Pacific University in Seattle, Washington, and an undergraduate degree in biology and chemistry from North Park University in Chicago, Illinois.

-My second book was released in April 2015 from Kalos Press.
+My second book was first released in April 2015 from Kalos Press, with a second edition from Metaxu Press in 2019.
 Finding Livelihood: A Progress of Work and Leisure started with the question, How do I make peace with the fact that my husband lost his job just as I started graduate school and we had two sons in college?
 That question led to others, as questions usually do, and the book evolved to become an exploration of work as a place of spiritual journey, particularly when the tensions between passion and need, aspiration and fear, and the planned life and the given life trigger longings for satisfaction, provision, and meaning.
 I think Finding Livelihood is particularly timely given the intensification of conversations about work and vocation online, in print, and at conferences.
 The book provides a missing piece in these conversations: the contemplative voice of the working individual living into work's complexities as distinct from the authoritative instructional voice of the academic, pastor, or theologian.

 The primary question for my first book, Just Think: Nourish Your Mind to Feed Your Soul (Baker Books) was, How do I keep my mind strong and steady when life seems increasingly unsteady and complicated?
 That question led to, How do I serve and love God with my mind?
 And that question expanded to include, How does thinking as a spiritual practice address other kinds of spiritual longings?